BuckeyeSoftware/rex/doc/CORE.md

 Most standard libraries implement this for `std::string` and `std::function`.
 We do this as well, virtually everywhere.
 The `LinearBuffer` type contains an adjustable in-situ buffer which is the basis of most systems, enabling small `String`, `Vector`, `Map`, `Set`, and `Function` optimizations.

 ### Hints
-We implement and utilize a wide variety of compiler hints to get proper code generation where the compiler cannopt deduce things about branches, memory aliasing, alignment, etc.
+We implement and utilize a wide variety of compiler hints to get proper code generation where the compiler cannot deduce things about branches, memory aliasing, alignment, etc.

 ### Exception free code
 Avoiding the use of exceptions and outright disabling it means everything is `noexcept`.

 ### No implicit copies and always guranteed moves
 There's no copy constructors or assignment operators for any types that are non-trivial.
-Instead all types that support copy operations do so throuh a static copy member function returning an `Optional` type.
+Instead all types that support copy operations do so through a static `copy` member function returning an `Optional` type.
 This is done for two purposes.
 The first purpose is to make it so surprsing, inefficient copies cannot happen.
 The second reason is because copies can fail.
 In C++, when a copy construction or assignment fails, the only way to handle errors is through the use of exception handling.
 In an exceptionless environment, such errors would lead to calls to `std::terminate` which would violate robustness requirements.

 To make copies of data the use of global `copy(const T&)` function is used, returning `Optional<T>`.
 To make moves of data the use of global `move(T&&)` function is used, returning `T&&`.
 This is the same as `std::move`, with the minor difference in that it _always moves_.

+> This approach makes it impossible to have implicit copies.

 ## Algorithm